anika1212/FoodDeliverySystem_OOAD/README.md

-This project implements a Food Ordering and Delivery System using the MVC (Model-View-Controller) design pattern.
-It provides a command-line interface (CLI) for customers and delivery personnel to interact with the system.
+This project implements a Food Ordering and Delivery System using the MVC (Model-View-Controller) pattern.The project uses SOLID priciples and design patterns.
 The system supports the following key use cases:

 1)Placing an Order